 October 4, 1777 was a bad day for the 8th Virginia and the Continental Army.

 Colonel Bowman’s men had seen combat, most notably at Brandywine—but disease and cold had caused more casualties than enemy musket balls or bayonets.
 The Battle of Germantown was different.
-Confused by fog and under the command a drunk major general, the 8th Virginia suffered severely on this day, 238 years ago.
+Confused by fog and under the command an allegedly drunk major general, the 8th Virginia suffered severely on this day, 238 years ago.

 At least one soldier, Henry Saltsman of Captain Croghan’s company, was killed in the battle itself.
 Charles Sanders of Captain Stephenson’s company was never seen again.
 At least ten and perhaps as many as sixty men were wounded.
 Another 25 men were captured, mostly in the companies commanded by captains Westfall, Slaughter, and Higgins.